jarcane/merkki/README.md

 Copyright © 2016 John S. Berry III

-Distributed under the GNU Affero General Public License v3.
+Distributed under the Eclipse Public License v1.
 See LICENSE for more information.